RenderKit/ospray/doc/api.md

     float ospGetProgress(OSPFuture);

-This returns the progress of the task in [0-1].
+This returns the approximated progress of the task in [0-1].

+Applications can cancel a currently running asynchronous operation via

+    void ospCancel(OSPFuture);

 Applications can wait on the result of an asynchronous operation, or choose to only synchronize with a specific event.
 To synchronize with an